EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-7.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-7)

-The lesson describes how to perform the following enhancements to the Shopping List application's functionality:
+The lesson describes how to make the following enhancements to the Shopping List application:

 - Modify the reSolve backend to provide the complete set of CRUD (create, read, update, delete) operations.
 - Modify the frontend to support all CRUD operations.